 All teams on both sides use the same ladders and ropes installed by dedicated Sherpas, Tibetans or a joint effort by commercial teams.
 Some outfits will market that their price includes ladders and ropes, but it’s not a difference when everyone has access to it at the same prices.

 In comparing prices, note that any non-Nepali company must buy an $11,000 climbing permit for each person on the team, and that includes guides.
-Nepali citizens pay $750 for a climbing permit, thus saving thousands of dollars for the overall expedition.
-Many times those savings are passed on as lower expedition prices.
+Nepali citizens pay $560 for a climbing permit, thus saving thousands of dollars for the overall expedition.
+Those savings are passed on to clients in order for Nepali operators to offer lower expedition prices.

-One final thought, I think all these models can get the appropriately experienced client safely to the summit of Everest and back home; however, your experience and style may differ dramatically.
-I always suggest obtaining references from someone similar to you in climbing experience, age and budget.
-I regularly recommend all of these models to my Summit Coach clients.
+One final thought: I think all these models can get the appropriately experienced client safely to the summit of Everest and back home; however, your experience and style may differ dramatically.
+I always suggest getting references from someone similar to you in climbing experience, age and budget.
+I regularly recommend these models to my Summit Coach clients.

 Sherpa Supported Expedition

-Please note this is Sherpa-supported, not guided and what most Nepali-owned companies offer.
+Please note this is Sherpa-supported, not guided and what most Nepali-owned companies offer, even though they call each Sherpa “guide.”

-The Sherpas may or may not speak English well, and some will likely follow your lead to push forward or turn back.
+The Sherpas may or may not speak English well, and some will probably follow your lead to push forward or turn back.
 You are fully responsible for your safety and life.

 Asian Trekking specializes in this style of climb and is outstanding.
-8K Expeditions, Thanserku, Pioneer and Seven Summits Treks are good options at a lower cost.
+8K Expeditions, Thamserku, Pioneer and Seven Summits Treks are good options at a lower cost.
 Many small one-person Nepali companies offer even lower prices.
 Look to pay between $35,000 and $45,000 for this option.
-This option is suitable for climbers with significant high-altitude experience, including other 8000-meter peaks.
+This option is suitable for climbers with significant high-altitude experience, including other 8000-meter peaks like Cho Oyu or Manaslu.
 It is not for the novice or first-timer on an 8000-meter peak.

 Sherpa Guided Expedition